mycroftwilde/devil-steps-in-a-myth-system/ref_guide/README.md

 ### General Approach:

  My approach could be visualized as a sort of "scatter shot" to getting everything I need in one place.
-I don't want to over think it too much, so expect some grammer and spelling issues while it's being put together.
+I don't want to over think it too much, so, essentially expect some grammer and spelling issues while it's being put together, and half finished thoughts.
 I'll re-review once it's complete and correct it.

- As well, I don't consider all of this to be accurate, either, it's ... more of an attempt, let's say, to build an image and then express that image, in the best way I can.
+ As well, I don't consider all of this to be accurate, either, it's ... more of an attempt, let's say, to build an image, and then express that image, in the best way I can.

 ##